hayo03/study_materials/README.md

 | MakePayment | Send money to friends| -	amount <br/> -	receiver|
 | SendMsg |Send a message to friends| -	Message <br/> -	Recipient|

+## Video:
+This video demonstrates the steps to create an agent, restore from exiting one, and share it with us by entreing this email "brabra.hayeet@gmail.com" and add us Reviewer.